DemocracyEarth/community./Student Ambassador Program.md

 Our chosen format - a peer-learning program - is designed to ensure student ambassadors can leverage the expertise of a global network of democracy activist peers.
 The program will consist of eight weekly meetings in which a range of topics will be covered, including:

-- **the history of citizen participation technology (democracy tech)
+**- the history of citizen participation technology (democracy tech)
 - the basics of blockchain technology
 - applications of smart contracts for governance
 - the tools and tactics of liquid democracy